moisestech/tf-react-cloud-web-mobile/HOWTO/Step2-1.md

 - The virtual environment must be set up with `tensorflowjs` installed within the virtual environment before `tensorflowjs_converter` can be used in the next step.

+---

 ### 4. **Convert the model (artifacts) file**

 - These are the options we used for tensorflowjs_converter.
 You may need to adjust these options depending on your model.

 - We are converting the default **tensorflow.js** model for a few reasons.

-### Model shards
+### **Model shards**

 - Our model file is large, and the default **tensorflow.js** breaks the model down into 5 MB shards.

   - For Milestone 3, we need one file, so we are specifying weight_shard_size_bytes of `50,000,000` bytes to get that file.

-    ```bash
         --weight_shard_size_bytes=50000000
-    ```

-- Inference-speed optimization using GraphModel conversion
+- Inference-speed optimization using `GraphModel` conversion

-- How does GraphModel conversion boost TensorFlow.js models’ inference speed?
-It’s achieved by leveraging TensorFlow (Python)’s ahead-of-time analysis of the model’s computation graph at a fine granularity.
-The computation-graph analysis is followed by modifications to the graph that reduce the amount of computation while preserving the numeric correctness of the graph’s output result.
+- _How does GraphModel conversion boost TensorFlow.js models’ inference speed?_

+  - _It’s achieved by leveraging TensorFlow (Python)’s ahead-of-time analysis of the model’s computation graph at a fine granularity._
+  - _The computation-graph analysis is followed by modifications to the graph that reduce the amount of computation while preserving the numeric correctness of the graph’s output result._

         tensorflowjs_converter \
          --input_format keras \
          --output_format tfjs_graph_model \
          my/layers-model my/graph-model

-- Inference-speed optimization: Quantization
+### **Inference-speed optimization: Quantization**

 - Quantization is a post-training technique to reduce the size of models.
 Here, we use quantization to decrease the default 32-bit precision to 16-bit precision which will reduce the model file size by half.

       --quantize_float16=\*